Skip to main content

 Prevention & Control

-Picture of German Cockroach
+Picture of a German Cockroach

 Fortunately for homeowners, cockroach infestations are highly preventable with basic building maintenance and a sanitary household.
 Sealing cracks and crevices as well as using weather stripping and pipe collars can deny roaches entry into your home.
 Proper sanitation will prevent any roaches that do enter your home from becoming established and creating a problem.
 Access to water sources can be limited by fixing water leaks, insulating pipes to prevent condensation and screening aquariums.
 Timely disposal of garbage, washing of dishes, and routine cleaning reduces food sources.
 Roaches can also feed on pet food and feces, so limiting the time pet food is left out in dishes and regular cleaning of litter boxes is also necessary.